-Article 16 Priority of interests granted by an intermediary
+Priority of interests granted by an intermediary

-1. Except as provided by paragraph 2, this Convention does not determine the priority or the relative rights and interests between the rights of account holders of an intermediary and interests granted by that intermediary so as to be effective against third parties under Article 10.
+1. Except as provided by paragraph 2, this Convention does not determine the priority or the relative rights and interests between the rights of account holders of an intermediary and interests granted by that intermediary so as to be effective against third parties under Article 12 or Article 13.

-2. An interest in intermediated securities granted by an intermediary so as to become effective against third parties under Article 10 has priority over the rights of account holders of that intermediary if at the time the interest becomes so effective [the test in Article 14 is satisfied].
+2. An interest in intermediated securities granted by an intermediary so as to become effective against third parties under Article 12 has priority over the rights of account holders of that intermediary unless, at the relevant time, the person to whom the interest is granted actually knows or ought to know that the interest granted violates the rights of one or more account holders.